cygig/MonteCarloPi/readme.md

 // Display results
 ...
 ```

 However, it takes more effort to implement a multi-threaded benchmark on a multi-core Arduino.
-Included in this library is an example for ESP32.
-A flowchart is provided to show the steps taken for a dual-core Arduino (like the ESP32) to run multi-threaded benchmark.
+Included in this library is an example for the ESP32.
+A flowchart is provided to show the steps taken for a dual-core Arduino (like the ESP32) to run a dual-threaded benchmark.

-The example makes use of the freeRTOS supported by ESP32 to create and delete multiple tasks.
+The example makes use of the freeRTOS supported by ESP32 to create and delete multiple tasks or threads.
 In our tests, the dual cores of ESP32 seemed to perform inconsistently: sometimes Core 0 is faster, sometimes Core 1 is faster and sometimes they are almost as fast.
-We are not sure why.
+We are not sure why, and we will assume the cores perform differently.

-In the example, we will allow RTOS to pick whichever core it wants to for single-core benchmarks.
+In the example, we will allow freeRTOS to pick whichever core it wants to for single-threaded benchmark.

+While the example demonstrates the benchmark with two threads, feel free to experiment with other number of threads from 1 to 183, where anything more seems to crash the ESP32.

+## Loop Benchmark
+For Loop benchmark, we use a ticketing system to ensure the exact number of loop runs.
+Using a mutex, we can assign a ticket number to each loop on different threads that is non-repeating and non-overlapping.

+However, using mutex to issue tickets one at a time is slow.
+So we use chunks of tickets instead.
+If `ticketChunk` is 1000, the thread will loop 1000 times in one go before obtaining the next ticket.
+If there are 500,000 loops, then there will be 500 portions to share among the threads.

+We cannot use a `ticketChunk` value that is too large.
+If the cores' performances are not balanced, it may lead to the last chuck being processed by one slow thread alone for a long time while the rest had been deleted.

+In an extreme example, there are only two portions for two threads, each thread/core taking one portion.
+If one core is slower than the other by a lot, then towards the end, one thread will be slowly crunching the data while the other will long gone after finishing its portion.
+In another extreme scenario, there will only be one portion for two threads/cores, making one of them not contributing.

+We cannot use a `ticketChunk` too small, else the frequent taking and releasing of mutex will slow things down.

+## Accurate to Decimal Places Benchmark
-For Loop benchmark, we will pin one thread to each core and allow them to execute as fast as possible continuously until the total number of loops is reached.
-For Accurate to Decimal Places benchmark, we will also pin one thread to each core and have them run independently as fast as possible until one of them produce a result that satisfy the accuracy.
+For Accurate to Decimal Places benchmark, we pin one thread to each core and have them run independently as fast as possible until one of them produce a result that satisfy the accuracy.

-While the example demonstrate the benchmark with two threads, feel free to experiment with other number of threads from 1 to 183, where anything more seems to crash the Arduino.

 ## Flowchart
 ![image](extras/MonteCarloPi_flowchart.svg)